Monday, January 30, 2017

 While I am all for eternal life, I am quite sure that everlasting life on this earth is not a good thing.
 (Consider the quotes from Malley’s novels I have posted here and here.)

-And I am not sure having a man who is passionate about finding a way to “enable people to live forever” in the top echelon of the PEOTUS’s transition team is a good thing either.
+And I am not sure having a man who is passionate about finding a way to “enable people to live forever” in the top echelon of the POTUS’s transition team is a good thing either.

 -30-